totalspectrum/spin2cpp/doc/spin.md

 ## New intrinsics for both P1 and P2

 Flexspin supports some new builtin functions.
 These typically start with an underscore to avoid confusion with existing variable names.
-Note that in Spin2 mode many of these are available without the leading underscore.
+Note that in Spin2 mode many of these are available without the leading underscore, and in fact it's better to use the non-underscore versions since those are also supported in the official Parallax compiler.

 ### _PINW

 `_pinw(p, c)` forces `p` to be an output and sets it to 0 if `c` is 0 or 1 if `c` is 1.
 If c is any other value the result is undefined.
-Supported for both P1 and P2
+Supported for both P1 and P2.

 ### _PINL